yuvallangerontheroad/clipboard-speaker/README.md

     `cp clipboard-speaker clipboard-speaker-kill ~/bin/`
 3. Add the key bindings in:
     `Gnome Settings → Keyboard Shortcuts → All the way down and press the + button`

+### Usage:

+1. Select some text.
+2. Press the keybinding to start `clipboard-reader`.
+Your computer is now speaking the stuff in the selection.
+3. (optional) Press the other keybinding to start `clipboard-reader-kill` and make computer stop speaking.